-Bassey is a third semester Clinical Nurse Leader (CNL) graduate nursing student.
+Bassey is a third-semester Clinical Nurse Leader (CNL) graduate nursing student.
 Bassey graduated from George Mason University in 2007 with a BS in Finance.
-She worked for a DC-based hedge fund for nearly 9 years and did a stint at the Pentagon before leaving for UMSON.
-After nursing school, Bassey would like to focus on women's health and eventually become a Certified Nurse Midwife.
+She worked for a Washington, D.C.-based hedge fund for nearly nine years and did a stint at the Pentagon before leaving for the UM School of Nursing.
+After nursing school, Bassey would like to focus on women's health and eventually become a certified nurse midwife.
 Bassey enjoys spending time at home with her partner and their two dogs.
-She also loves Bravo TV, eating and sleep.
+She also loves Bravo TV, eating, and sleep.

-Brett is a third semester Clinical Nurse Leader (CNL) graduate nursing student.
-Brett graduated from Virginia Tech in 2005 with a degree in geology & forestry, and then again in 2007 with a Masters Degree in Natural Resource Management.
-Prior to starting nursing school, Brett worked as a Research Specialist for a private consulting firm that conducted research for the National Park Service.
+Brett is a third-semester Clinical Nurse Leader (CNL) graduate nursing student.
+Brett graduated from Virginia Tech in 2005 with a degree in geology and forestry, and again in 2007 with a master's degree in Natural Resource Management.
+Before starting nursing school, Brett worked as a research specialist for a private consulting firm that conducted research for the National Park Service.
 Brett has a 9-month old daughter, Nora, who consumes most of his time outside of school.
-They enjoy spending most of their time outside - walk, hiking, or on the water.
+They enjoy spending most of their time outside — walking, hiking, or on the water.

-Dawn is a fourth semester nursing student, in the Clinical Nurse Leader (CNL) program.
-She is originally from Nigeria and graduated from the University of Virginia, in 2012, with a degree in chemistry.
+Dawn is a fourth-semester nursing student in the Clinical Nurse Leader (CNL) program.
+She is originally from Nigeria and graduated from the University of Virginia in 2012 with a degree in Chemistry.
 When not in class or clinical, she works at Shock Trauma as a student nurse.
 Dawn loves to cook, read, and hang out with friends and family.
 After graduation, Dawn hopes to be a pediatric nurse and eventually further her education to become a nurse practitioner.
-A goal that she has is to one day build a hospital back home in Nigeria.
-Dawn looks forward to being a Senator for USGA for the 2017-2018 academic year.
+One of her goals is to build a hospital back home in Nigeria.
+Dawn looks forward to being a senator for USGA for the 2017-18 academic year.

-Kellie is a fourth semester graduate student in the Clinical Nurse Leader (CNL) program at the School of Nursing.
-Kellie graduated from University of Maryland, Baltimore in 2009 with a Bachelor of Science in medical technology.
-Kellie has several years of clinical laboratory experience including but not limited to genetics, molecular oncology, and transplant immunology.
-When not working as a student in same day surgery at AAMC, Kellie can most likely be found doing something active such as hiking, climbing, or weight lifting.
+Kellie is a fourth-semester graduate student in the Clinical Nurse Leader (CNL) program at the School of Nursing.
+Kellie graduated from University of Maryland, Baltimore in 2009 with a BS in Medical Technology.
+Kellie has several years of clinical laboratory experience, including but not limited to genetics, molecular oncology, and transplant immunology.
+When not working as a student in same-day surgery at AAMC, Kellie can most likely be found doing something active such as hiking, climbing, or weightlifting.

 Mi Ae Kim

-Mi Ae (Ashley) is a third semester undergraduate nursing student at the School of Nursing.
-Prior to coming to UMSON, she completed her prerequisite courses at UMBC.
+Mi Ae (Ashley) is a third-semester undergraduate nursing student at the School of Nursing.
+Before coming to UMSON, she completed her prerequisite courses at UMBC.
 She currently works at the Mother/Baby Unit at UMMC as a student nurse.
 She hopes to continue working with women and children when she graduates.
 This is Ashley's second year in serving as a senator and she is excited to serve again this year to represent the School of Nursing at USGA.

-Young is a third semester student in the undergraduate nursing program.
-He finished his prerequisites at the UMBC and transferred over to UMSON to pursue his dream in nursing.
-He is currently working in the Oncology unit at UMMC as a student nurse.
-He has been a senator elect for 2 semesters and will be his first time as a USGA senator.
+Young is a third-semester student in the undergraduate nursing program.
+He finished his prerequisites at the UMBC and transferred the UM School of Nursing to pursue his dream in nursing.
+He is currently working in the oncology unit at UMMC as a student nurse.
+He has been a senator-elect for two semesters and will be his first time as a USGA senator.
 He is excited to be a senator this year.

 Nicole Olcese (Primary)

-Erica is a second year student at the School of Social Work.
-She graduated with a B.A. in human services administration from the University of Baltimore.
+Erica is a second-year student at the School of Social Work.
+She graduated with a BA in Human Services Administration from the University of Baltimore.
 Erica currently serves as treasurer for the School of Social Work.
 Erica is passionate about working with children, specifically teenagers, in the child welfare system.
-She is a part of the Title IV-E program at UMB and plans to continue working with the child welfare system post graduation.
-Erica doesn't have much free time but when she does, she spends it hanging with friends or binge watching on Netflix.
+She is a part of the Title IV-E program at UMB and plans to continue working with the child welfare system after graduation.
+Erica doesn't have much free time, but when she does, she spends it hanging with friends or binge-watching on Netflix.

 Deborah joined USGA in the fall of 2017.
-She is a first year student pursuing her Masters of Social Work focusing on Community Advocacy and Social Policy.
-Deborah is a member of OASIS (Black Social Worker Association)on the event committee.
+She is a first-year student pursuing her Masters of Social Work focusing on Community Advocacy and Social Policy.
+Deborah is a member of OASIS (Organization of African-American Students in Social Work) on the event committee.
 Deborah is also a servant, warrior, and advocate for older homeless youth.